AntoninGranados/AntoninGranados.github.io/projects/cloth_dl.md

 I rebuilt the core architecture of my MeshGraphNet implementation from scratch to use the `HeteroData` class from `torch-geometric`.
 This class enables "automatic" message passing in the GNN blocks: I only need to define the graph, the node and edge features, and the aggregation method (at a high level — in my case, simply specifying "add").
 It also makes it much easier to use larger batch sizes (so far, I had only used batches of size 1), as batching is handled automatically.

-I have also made good progress on the state-of-the-art report and found a paper ([MeshGraphNetRP](mgn-rp)) that improves generalization by adding more loss terms to the supervised version of MeshGraphNet, as well as additional features for the nodes (force and kinetic energy) and the edges (bending at the edge, e.g., the dihedral angle between the two faces connected by the edge).
+I have also made good progress on the state-of-the-art report and found a paper ([MeshGraphNetRP](#mgn-rp)) that improves generalization by adding more loss terms to the supervised version of MeshGraphNet, as well as additional features for the nodes (force and kinetic energy) and the edges (bending at the edge, e.g., the dihedral angle between the two faces connected by the edge).

 ### Discussion (21/11/2025)
-- Mix between supervised and self-supervised (similar to [MeshGraphNetRP](mgn-rp) where the ground-truth is used in the loss with other physical losses).
-But adding a decaying factor on the ground-truth term to slowly switch to purely self-supervised and not rely on the simulator
+- Mix between supervised and self-supervised (similar to [MeshGraphNetRP](#mgn-rp) where the ground truth is used in the loss with other physical losses), but add a decaying factor on the ground-truth term to slowly switch to purely self-supervised and not rely on the simulator
-- Add the [Lamé constants](@lamé) to the mesh features and train with a wide variety of them (regardless of the one used in the ground truth because its effect on training would slowly disapear)
+- Add the [Lamé constants](#lamé) to the mesh features and train with a wide variety of them (regardless of the one used in the ground truth because its effect on training would slowly disappear)

-### Biliography
+### Bibliography
 1. **MeshGraphNetRP: Improving Generalization of GNN-based Cloth Simulation**<a id="mgn-rp"></a>, E. I. Libao, M. Lee, S. Kim, S. Lee, *Proceedings of the 16th ACM SIGGRAPH Conference on Motion, Interaction and Games*, 2023, [[PDF ACM](https://dl.acm.org/doi/pdf/10.1145/3623264.3624441)]

 <a id="week-03-11-2025"></a>
 ## Week 03/11/2025
 I created a Python interface for ARCSim (see the repo on [GitHub](https://github.com/AntoninGranados/arcsim-python/tree/main)) to allow for "automated" simulation.
 It automatically runs all ARCSim commands and provides updates while it is executing.
 The configuration of the simulation can be created using code instead of relying on a JSON file (JSON is still usable).
-The scripts also provide an easy way to generate procedural mesh (only plane for now) using Poisson or uniform sampling.
+The scripts also provide an easy way to generate procedural meshes (only planes for now) using Poisson or uniform sampling.

 A simple simulation could look like this:
 ```python